Customer Engagement: 7 strategies to get your happily-ever-after with customers

 Don’t just use social media as a platform for your sales pitch; update users about new products, upcoming features, or simply answer their questions.
 These are good enough to keep your customers updated about the product but not enough to keep them engaged.

 Your target audience will respond more when you add a more humanized approach to your posts.
-Humor gets a huge response and following; it’s a great way to generate interest, encourage interaction, or even create a viral traction for your brand.
+Humor gets huge response and following; it’s a great way to generate interest, encourage interaction, or even create viral traction for your brand.
 But it’s also important to understand where the line is while working on garnering attention on social media.

 Follow your customers, your power users, and even your competitor’s customers.
-Pay attention to them, their bios, their likes and dislikes, etc. It’ll help you understand your buyer persona better.
+Pay attention to them, their bios, their likes, and dislikes, etc. It’ll help you understand your buyer persona better.
 People love attention.
 Tag them, call them out, do a shout out, or offer them something to capture their attention.
-Step out of your comfort zone and start participating in customer conversations about your product, reply on your competitor’s comment thread, engage, re-engage, and repeat.
+Step out of your comfort zone and start participating in customer conversations about your product, reply to your competitor’s comment thread, engage, re-engage, and repeat.